andresmadeddie/-Linux-Audit-and-Hardening-/Audit Dinamic analysis and Hardening.md

     - User Jack, http, and user .hashes does not match the baseline.
     - User Adam has 0 UID
     - str.sh script exists on the /tmp directory owned by user Jack.
-    - a9xk.sh script in the /tmp directory is owned by current user.
+    - a9xk.sh script needs review.
     - Jack user has full sudo privilege
     - Max user has less sudo privilege
     - Jack is in the sudo Group